MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Introduction
 ------------

-This document defines the BON profile, that define a suitable and flexible approach to fully control both memory usage and startup sequences on devices with limited memory resources, while remaining within the boundaries of Java semantics.
+This document defines the BON profile specification.

 Although this specification spans a potentially wide set of devices, it focus on embedded devices that have non-volatile memories and volatile ones